William Colepaugh: Secret agent

-Together Colepaugh and Gimpel made their way to Boston and then by train to New York.
-Soon, Colepaugh abandoned the mission, taking US$48,000 ($ today) of the currency they had brought and spending a month partying and carousing with local women.
-After spending $1,500 ($ today) in less than a month, Colepaugh visited an old schoolfriend and asked for help to turn himself in to the FBI, hoping for immunity.
-The FBI was already searching for the two German agents following the sinking of a Canadian ship a few miles from the Maine coastline (indicating a U-boat had been nearby) and reports of suspicious sightings by local residents.
+Colepaugh and Gimpel made their way to Boston and then by train to New York.
+Soon, Colepaugh abandoned the mission, taking $48,000 ($ today) of the currency that they had brought and spending a month partying and carousing with local women.
+He spent $1,500 ($ today) in less than a month, then visited an old school friend and asked for help to turn himself in to the FBI, hoping for immunity.
+The FBI was already searching for the two German agents following the sinking of a Canadian ship a few miles from the Maine coastline and reports of suspicious sightings by local residents.
 The FBI interrogated Colepaugh, which then enabled them to track down Gimpel.

-After their capture, the pair were handed over to U.S. military authorities on the instructions of the Attorney General.
+The pair were then handed over to U.S. military authorities on the instructions of the Attorney General.
 In February 1945, they stood trial before a Military Commission, accused of conspiracy and violating the 82nd Article of War.
-They were found guilty and sentenced to be hanged.
-The execution date was sent for April 15, 1945.
-Three days before their executions were to be carried out, President Franklin D. Roosevelt unexpectedly died.
-As tradition for a time of national mourning, all federal executions were put on hold.
+They were both found guilty and sentenced to be hanged.
+The execution date was set for April 15, 1945, but President Franklin D. Roosevelt unexpectedly died three days before the execution, and all federal executions were put on hold.
 After the war ended, their sentences were commuted to life imprisonment by President Harry Truman.
-Gimpel was paroled in 1955; Colepaugh, whose sentence was further reduced to 30 years in 1952, was paroled in 1960.
+Gimpel was paroled in 1955; Colepaugh was paroled in 1960.

 Last years

-After his release, Colepaugh moved to King of Prussia, Pennsylvania, near Philadelphia, where he worked in a print shop.
+After his release, Colepaugh moved to King of Prussia, Pennsylvania where he worked in a print shop.
 He subsequently owned and operated a retail business that sold office furniture.
-He married and participated in community activities, volunteered with the Boy Scouts and became a member of Rotary.
+He married and participated in community activities, volunteered with the Boy Scouts, and became a member of Rotary.
 He died of complications from Alzheimer's disease in 2005.

 Gimpel and Colepaugh are believed to have been the last Nazi German spies in World War II who reached the United States.